Caramel Syrup

 • Turn the heat up to medium high and bring to a boil,stirring constantly.

-• Continue to cook and stir until mixture is a light amber color, then remove from the heat immediately.
+• Continue to boil and stir until the mixture is a light amber color, around 10 minutes, then remove from the heat immediately.

 • Carefully pour in the 1/3 cup of warm water, watching out for any spitting from the mixture.